wivy1/DragonWars/README.md

 ---

 Thank you for trying DragonWars!
-If your group make any tweaks or improvements, please [reach out](mailto:contact@williamivy.com) and let me know!
+If your group makes any tweaks or improvements, please [reach out](mailto:contact@williamivy.com) and let me know!

+For a detailed blog post describing the design and testing process, go [here](https://www.williamivy.com/posts/dragonwars/).